mhum/pia-torrent-updater/README.md

 RPC_USERNAME     ---Transmission rpc username RPC_PASSWORD     ---Transmission rpc password
 PIA_URL          ---Url for fetching port from PIA.
 Can normally be left as is.
+CHECK_PORT       ---OPTIONAL.
+Can be used to disable Transmission port checking to just always update port
 ```

 ## Running